Starmer targets Reform as Labour kicks off local election campaign

 Sir Keir added: “There’s nothing patriotic about fawning over Putin.”

-The Prime Minister was joined by his deputy Angela Rayner and Labour chairwoman Ellie Reeves as he urged voters to help deliver “the renewal the country needs” by backing its candidates in the party’s first test at the ballot box since entering office.
+The Prime Minister was joined by his deputy Angela Rayner and Labour chairwoman Ellie Reeves as he urged voters to help deliver “the renewal the country needs” by backing its candidates at the ballot box on May 1.

 Labour is focusing its opening pitch to voters on healthcare, pointing to “swift action” taken by the Government to end planned doctors’ strikes by offering an improved pay rise after entering office.